 The jelly bombs cost £4.95, so they are more expensive than the Bath Bombs, but that’s probably because these have the added ‘jelly’.
 These are definitely better for a treat, as the price is a little higher.

 The Jelly in this one, didn’t seem so bad.
-When I used The Big Sleep, there were a lot of chunks floating around, but this one had barely any.
+When I used The Big Sleep, there was a lot of chunks floating around, but this one had barely any.
 Which might be a good thing depending on where you stand on the whole jelly aspect.

 This has the classic Snow Fairy scent that a lot of people seem to love.
 The best way to describe it is that it is very sweet.